Language Model (LM) Invoker

 Output Analytics

 Output analytics enables you to collect detailed metrics and insights about your language model invocations.
-When output analytics is enabled, the response includes the following extra attributes:
+When output analytics is enabled, the output includes the following extra attributes:

-token_usage: Input and output token counts.duration: Time taken to generate the response.finish_details: Additional details about how the generation finished.
+token_usage: Input and output token counts.duration: Time taken to generate the output.finish_details: Additional details about how the generation finished.

 To enable output analytics, simply need to set the output_analytics parameter to True.